stcucufa/dodo/README.md

+# The Dodo 🦤 markup language

 Dodo 🦤 is a lightweight markup language that I created because I can never remember how to make [links in Markdown](https://daringfireball.net/projects/markdown/syntax#link), and HTML is too heavy to author by hand.
-It looks like a stripped-down XML and is easy to parse, with the goal to also make it easy to extend and transform into other output formats (like HTML but also _e.g._, plain text or LaTeX) using an XSLT-like language (which should use the Dodo syntax, of course; this is future work).
-This is only a fun experiment and should remain so in the foreseeable future; it is _not_ claiming to be of any use to anyone, anywhere, ever.
+It looks like a stripped-down XML and is easy to parse, with the goal to also make it easy to extend and transform into other output formats (such as HTML but also _e.g._, plain text or LaTeX) with an XSLT-like language (using the Dodo syntax, of course). **This is only a fun experiment with no claim of being of any use to anyone, anywhere, ever.**

 A Dodo document looks like this: